openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The specification achieves this by defining

-- extension points in the different sub-functions (e.g. metadata, authorization, issuance) of the protocol to add format specific parameters or claims
+- extension points in the different endpoints (issuer initiated issuance, metadata, authorization, credential issuance) to add format specific parameters or claims
 - credential format identifiers to designate the profile to be applied in the respective place.

 This specification defines profiles for W3C Verifiable Credentials and ISO/IEC 18013-5 mDL in (#format_profiles).
 Other specifications or deployments can defines their own profiles using this extensibility model.